datadryad/dryad-app/documentation/tenants.md

 - A strategy of `author_match` allows login by that institution without shibboleth validation, but requires an author to be from the same tenant (an author ROR institution should match).
+- A strategy of `ip_address` allows validating membership by requiring that the user logs in from their organization network the first time.
+The organization supplies the network ranges that are allowed and we put in an array under the key `ranges`.
+The format is those accepted by ipaddr.rb which could be in CIDR (ie "192.168.1.0/24") or network mask formats like "192.168.1.0/255.255.255.0" (see their docs).
+It also supports IPv6 (which we're not currently using).

 `default_license` is either cc0 or cc_by right now but might be set to other licenses configured at the application-level with some text and